Rye is a dynamic, homoiconic language inspired by Rebol, Factor, Shell, and Go.

 ;

 This should be the first third of the document.
-This post shows the basics, next two should be more interesting, but probably also a little harder to explain.
+This post shows the basics.
+The next two should be more interesting, but probably also a little harder to explain.
 Stay tuned!